Hiring A Contractor, A Dangerous Game

 1. Does the contractor use subs or in-house crews?
 In-house crews are always preferred if possible.
-This insures that the project manager has a working relationship with the crew and that the crew is fully briefed on the companies’ installation practices.
-Good remodeling firms will typically have a mixture of in-house crews doing the main scope of work while maintaining a list of top-quality subs for trade work (electrical, plumbing etc…) whom they’ve established a solid working relationship with over the years.
+This ensures that the project manager has a working relationship with the crew and that the crew is fully briefed on the companies’ safety and installation practices.
+Good remodeling firms will typically have a mixture of in-house crews doing the main scope of work while maintaining a list of top-quality subs for trade work (electrical, plumbing, etc.) whom they’ve established a solid working relationship with over the years.

 2. Who runs the project?
 Its best if the person you initially meet with also runs the project.
-This insures that wild promises aren’t made upfront by a salesman who doesn’t have to run the project.
-It also insures that the person you are speaking with understands the process of the job, not just how to sell the products used in the job.
+This ensures that wild promises aren’t made upfront by a salesman who doesn’t have to run the project.
+It also ensures that the person you are speaking with understands the process of the job, not just how to sell the products used on the job.

 3. What type of materials are being used and why?
 Quality contractors use top quality materials.
 They are easier to install, last longer and make for happier homeowners.
 Remember you’ll always be focused on price before you hire a contractor, but once hired you forget about price and focus on the look of the job.
-Saving some $$$ by choosing a guy who uses cheap a material never feels good once the project starts.
-For an exterior project look for contractors who use stainless steel fasteners, 50 year elastomeric sealants, lifetime warranted paint and high grade wood or siding products (i.e. GAF roofing components, composite decking, clear vertical grain cedar or Hardieplank siding).
+Saving some $$$ by choosing a guy who uses a cheap material never feels good once the project progresses.
+For an exterior project look for contractors who use stainless steel fasteners, 50 year elastomeric sealants, lifetime warranted paint and high grade wood or siding products (i.e. GAF roofing components, composite decking, clear vertical grain cedar or HardiePlank siding).
 Unfortunately, the average siding job last 11.7 years due to poor quality products and faulty installation.
-I believe that it is our responsibility as contractors to remodel homes not just for the current owner but for future owners to enjoy, quality materials and installation will insure that the job lasts long enough for this to happen.
+I believe that it is our responsibility as contractors to remodel homes not just for the current owner but for future owners to enjoy.
+Quality materials and installation will ensure that the job lasts long enough for this to happen.

 4. How is the Product Installed?
 A quality contractor will educate you on the correct way to install the products that are being offered.
 90% of failures on a remodeled home are installation based.
 We replace the siding on 5-10 jobs annually because of poor quality installations.
 Many of these projects had the siding installed less than 5 years prior that has to be removed and replaced.